 - Thirdly, when disproportionately large pruning cuts are made on a tree, a pocket of rot recedes into the tree from this point, creating a potentially dangerous structural defect within the tree stem.

 Unfortunately, many tree owners and contractors are unaware of these reactions to over-pruning.
 However, a tree does not heal.
 It can merely attempt to heal over a saw cut or broken branch and it does it at a very slow pace.
-This is why it is important to choose a professional and experienced tree surgeon.
+This is why choosing a professional and experienced tree surgeon is important.